eXept Software AG Logo

 WARNING: this is a destructive operation, which modifies the receiver.

-Please use reversed (with a d) for a functional version.
+Please use reversed (with a 'd' at the end) for a functional version.

 Written as a primitive for speed on image manipulations (mirror)